Skip to content

 A unique sequence field generates a unique value and can be added to an event, resource (booking) and contact (booking).
 Let’s assume for a moment that a unique sequence field is added to an event:

-• The next time the button of this custom data field is clicked, the event will receive the next value that is applicable at that moment: the value ‘2’.
+- The next time the button of this custom data field is clicked, the event will receive the next value that’s applicable at that moment: the value ‘2’.

-• The sequence value within the unique series is increased by one at the time.
-It is never decreased, because the value may no longer be unique then.
+- The sequence value within the unique series increases one at the time.
+It never decreases, because the value may no longer be unique then.

-• A unique sequence field can also be emptied again.
-However, the deleted sequence value will not be used again in the future.
-A sequence value within a series is always unique, but the series is not necessarily consecutive.
+- You can also empty a unique sequence field again.
+However, the deleted sequence value won’t be used again in the future.
+A sequence value within a series is always unique, but the series isn’t necessarily consecutive.

 Tip